ZioMark13/zm_trackyvote/README.md

-# FiveM vote script for Trackyserver.com (Edited for VORP by ZioMark)
+# RedM vote script for Trackyserver.com (Edited for VORP by ZioMark)

 A simple plugin to allow players to vote and claim rewards for their favourite servers.

 ## Installation

-Open an account on [Trackyserver.com](https://trackyserver.com/) and add a FiveM server.
+Open an account on [Trackyserver.com](https://trackyserver.com/) and add a RedM server.

-Download this script and extract it to your `/resources` folder on your FiveM server.
+Download this script and extract it to your `/resources` folder on your RedM server.

 To start the script, add this line ***at the end*** of your resources in server.cfg: `ensure zm_trackyvote`